RESOURCES HERE ON THIS WEBSITE:

 Forget the common myth “silence is golden” Dr. Jason Carroll, professor in the School of Family Life at Brigham Young University, explains, “Occasionally we hold back in this type of teaching because we are concerned that directness will encourage the improper behavior.
 That is a belief we can no longer afford to hold onto.
 In our day and age, it is not a matter of if, it is a matter of who will do this teaching.
 If not us, then Wikipedia.
 If not Wikipedia, the kid on the bus.
 We can rest assured that it will not be tied to the values, the understanding, the example of healthy sexuality that we desire.
 We must be open and direct, of course with proper tone and content and developmental appropriateness.
 There is great error in waiting too long, believing somehow that we are too early.”

 Speak plainly, using real words By teaching children the word “pornography,” you’ll help them understand what church leaders are talking about when they speak about it in General Conference.
 Children will gradually grow to greater understanding of the messages they hear as they mature.
-Likewise, in talking about sex and anatomy, when you speak plainly and use real words (as children are ready for them), children are better able to understand other information they learn as they grow.
+Likewise, in talking about sex and anatomy, speak plainly and use real words (as children are ready for them), so that they are better able to understand other information as they grow.

 Be prepared It can help to mentally and spiritually prepare for an unexpected question or statement from your child.
 You can even think through with your spouse or a friend what you might say in various situations.